 So you have gotten over your head with debt – it happens and it can happen quickly and easily.
-All it takes is a batch of medical bills that have extensive out of pocket costs; a legal situation; lost or decreased employment; loss of a spouse etc… Those aren’t the only ways for expenses to spiral out of control but they are some of the larger ones.
+All it takes is a batch of medical bills that have extensive out-of-pocket costs; a legal situation; lost or decreased employment; loss of a spouse etc… Those aren’t the only ways for expenses to spiral out of control but they are some of the larger ones.

 We are not immune to it – no one is.
-Personally we have had just about all of the above and it is so so hard to dig out from.
+Personally, we have had just about all of the above and it is so so hard to dig out from.
 We have done it over and over but each time we wonder if that will be the last time.
 The most recent was an issue with our adult daughter and her three children.
 This was not something we were expecting but we felt we had to help.
 Never in a million years did we anticipate the financial hole that would get us into.
 We will get out of it but it will take years and a great deal of financial discipline.
-Fortunately we have been down this road before – and even for reasons with her.
+Fortunately, we have been down this road before – and even for reasons with her.
 We will survive it and you can too – with time and discipline.

 Debt Consolidation with Trout Associates

 One of the easiest ways to consolidate debt is to do balance transfers with your credit cards.
 Apply for a new credit card by researching those with low or zero interest rates for a period of time.
 Once approved, transfer balances from your higher interest rate cards to your lower interest rate card.
 Pay off as much as you can at a faster rate once transferred.
-You will most likely not be able to pay off that debt in the prescribed period – for example a year.
-So as you near the deadline – call for an extension which you may or may not be granted; or apply for another low interest rate card and do the process again.
+You will most likely not be able to pay off that debt in the prescribed period – for example, a year.
+So as you near the deadline – call for an extension which you may or may not be granted, or apply for another low-interest rate card and do the process again.
 Do this as much as you can until your debt is paid off.

-Low or no interest balance transfers will save you a ton of money – as long as you leave those cards before the expiration date of the offer.
+Low or no interest balance transfers will save you a ton of money along with cash forecasting – as long as you leave those cards before the expiration date of the offer.
 If you don’t, they can apply all the interest you would have been responsible for and then you will have saved nothing and you could end up in a worse financial situation.
 Recordkeeping and planning will be critical.

 Trout Associates Talks Personal Loans